-After the merger, eXegenics began doing business as Opko Health, Inc., or Opko, and intends to change its name as such.
-Opko and its wholly-owned subsidiaries (including Froptix and Acuity) are referred to as "We" or the "Company".
+After the merger, eXegenics began doing business as OPKO Health, Inc., or OPKO.
+OPKO and its wholly-owned subsidiaries (including Froptix and Acuity) are referred to as "We" or the "Company".

-The Company is engaged through its wholly-owned subsidiaries, in the development of innovative therapies for the treatment and prevention of ophthalmic disease.
+We are engaged through our wholly-owned subsidiaries, in the development of innovative therapies for the treatment and prevention of ophthalmic disease.
 Our lead pharmaceutical product candidate in clinical development is bevasiranib for the treatment of wet age-related macular degeneration ("Wet AMD").
 We are a Delaware corporation, headquartered in Miami, Florida with clinical operations in Morristown, New Jersey.